 An Increase In Your Water Bill

 There aren’t always visible traces of a water leak, but there’s always one place where you’ll find evidence of a leak; your water bill.
 Even small leaks often waste tens of gallons of water a day.
-So over the course of a month, the water wasted because of a small leak will add up and create a noticeable increase in water spending.
+So over a month, the water destroyed because of a small leak will add up and increase water spending.
 This change will be all the more noticeable if you have multiple or large leaks.

 If a leak is seeping into building materials, you’re sure to see wet spots develop.
 They’ll start small but soon grow to saturate the area around the leak.

 If you find a wet spot in your home that won’t dry no matter what you do, then chances are good you leak your pipes.
-Take care of these leaks quickly, or you’ll have a larger issue on your hands, namely mold!
+Take care of these leaks quickly, or you’ll have a more significant issue, mold!

 Mold & Mildew

 Whenever dry building materials touch moisture, one thing is sure to follow; mold.
-Mold can not only compromise a building’s structural integrity, but the spores it puts out can harm people!
+Mold can compromise a building’s structural integrity, and the spores are sometimes harmful if ingested or inhaled!

-Whenever you see mold in your home (and no, not in those week-old leftovers in the fridge), make sure to call professionals to inspect it.
+Whenever you see mold in your home (and no, not in those week-old leftovers in the fridge), call professionals to inspect it.
 Then make sure to call a plumber to assess and repair the leak in your home before the problem worsens.

 Fix Water Leaks Before It’s Too Late

 These signs are great and easy ways to identify leaks, but they’re not foolproof.
 The only way to know whether or not you have leaks is to call a professional plumber like Streamline Plumbing.
 We can use the latest leak detection technology to pinpoint the position of a leak in your plumbing.
 We even provide emergency services for when you have a leak that needs care immediately.
-So give us a call today, and we’ll help you identify and eliminate any of the leaks on your property.
+So call us today, and we’ll help you identify and eliminate any leaks on your property.